 In Jiyu we do not focus on aesthetics of movements.
 Truly aesthetically pleasing movement is the result of a healthy, capable body moving with minimal effort.
 We spend most of our time not trying to add to our movement, but rather edit out everything we don't need first.
 Patterns that are useless and unhealthy block us from being able to learn and grow.
 Once we begin to cut away the excess, adding new, useful skills is much easier.
 The nervous system is not bogged down by bad habits, is more sensitive and can better adjust to the demands we place on it.

 Appropriate and Individualized Approach

-Further, going to yoga, martial arts, or fitness classes based on a cookie cutter methodology can be very unhealthy for most people.
-Many classes are designed around the teacher's preferences and will only apply to a small percentage of people.
-What is appropriate for the teacher isn't for you.
+Further, going to Yoga, martial arts, or fitness classes based on a cookie cutter methodology can be very unhealthy for most people.
+Many classes are designed around the teacher's preferences and will only be appropriate to a small percentage of people.
+What is appropriate for the teacher isn't necessarily appropriate for you.
 Many people have suffered injuries at the hands of lousy teachers who were bogged down by pedagogy and myth.
 Training choices must be approached differently for each individual.
 The teacher must be there for the student, not the other way around.